 5. It may help you in losing weight

 If you think that only conventional cardio and gymming can help you in losing weight, then you might be wrong.
+Most people think that the benefits of yoga are limited to reducing stress and anxiety.
 Studies have shown that yoga styles (research 2) such as Iyengar, Bikram, and ashtanga vinyasa yoga are very effective when it comes to losing weight due to their aerobic nature.
 Sun salutation, bow pose, warrior 1 are popular.
 People who practice yoga tend to eat mindfully, which promotes healthy eating habits that further help in losing weight, controlling blood sugar, and dealing with binge eating disorders.